brows-app/brows/_posts/2024-02-16-configure-net-apps-without-json-or-xml.md

 ---
 layout: post
-title: Configuring .NET apps without JSON or XML
+title: Configure .NET apps without JSON or XML
 author: the Brows app developers
 excerpt: XML and JSON have long been the configuration formats of choice in the .NET ecosystem.
 For something entirely different, continue reading.
 tags: Domore Domore.Conf Conf Config Configuration